chriskyfung/chriskyfung.github.io/_posts/2019-09-27-Scale-Out-and-Update-a-Containerized-Application-on-a-Kubernetes-Cluster.md

 Congratulations!
 You should accomplish the lab if you follow the above steps.

+This post has also been published to Medium.
+If you like read and take notes in Medium, please visit [Medium (@chriskyfung)](https://medium.com/@chriskyfung/qwiklab-logbook-scale-out-and-update-a-containerized-application-on-a-kubernetes-cluster-e08aa89e6aee).

 * * *

 Do you feel this lab difficult for you?
 [Next lab](/blog/qwiklabs/Migrate-a-MySQL-Database-to-Google-Cloud-SQL) will be even more challenging, but do not stop here.
 That is the final lab of the quest.
 You can earn a badge very soon!